 Only apply pesticides that are registered for use on canola in Canada and won’t create trade concerns.
 Registration of a pesticide doesn’t guarantee that it is acceptable to export customers.
 One challenge is that registration can pre-date the establishment of maximum residue limits (MRLs) in major export markets, and in some cases this can create a market risk.
 Talk with your grain buyer before you spray to ensure the pesticides you’re using are acceptable to your customers.

-- FUNGICIDE: Metconazole (e.g. Quash) - Growers will have limited options to sell canola treated with metconazole (the active ingredient in Quash) as several grain buyers have indicated they will not accept canola treated with metconazole in 2017.
-Residues can occur in canola seed and there is no tolerance established to facilitate trade with China.
-Residues do not occur in oil or meal.
+- FUNGICIDE: Metconazole (e.g. Quash) - Growers will have limited options to sell canola treated with metconazole (the active ingredient in Quash) as several grain buyers have individually advised they will not accept canola treated with metconazole in 2018.
+Residues can occur in canola seed and there is no MRL established to facilitate trade with China.
+Metconazole residues do not occur in oil or meal.
+The Grower Declaration required by individual grain handlers and exporters details the active ingredients that are not acceptable for delivery for specific grain types in any given crop year.
 Consult your grain buyer for more information.

 To learn more about Crop Protection Products and International Markets, including export requirements, roles throughout the value chain and responsible commercialization, read this brochure.